OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 ```

 The example above specifies a new URL scheme called `myapp://`.
 The category `browsable` will allow the URI to be opened within a browser.
+Specifics of deep link attributes can be found at the [android developer deep link documentation](https://developer.android.com/training/app-links/deep-linking "Deep Linking").

 Data can then be transmitted through this new scheme with, for example, the following URI: `myapp://path/to/what/i/want?keyOne=valueOne&keyTwo=valueTwo`.
-Code like the following can be used to retrieve the data:
+Code like the following can be used to retrieve the data on the application side:

 ```java
 Intent intent = getIntent();